-By the middle of the century the population consisted of around 132,000 inhabitants, 62% living in rural areas.
+By the middle of the century the population consisted of around 132,000 inhabitants, with 62 percent living in rural areas.
 By 1900 the population had grown to over one million.
 The majority of newcomers headed for the cities, mainly for the capital Montevideo (the commercial center and thriving port), rather than taking up residence on the land, much of which was already appropriated by earlier settlers.
 The result was that although the rural population continued to grow in the early part of the 20th century, it represented an ever-decreasing percentage share of the total population.
-By the 1930s over 30% of Uruguay's people were living in Montevideo.
+By the 1930s over 30 percent of Uruguay's population was living in Montevideo.